 - To some extent, weeklies compete with dailies and other mass media.
-Try sending out news releases so that the weeklies have a chance to print the story on the same day as
+Try sending out news releases so that the weeklies have a chance to print the story on the same day as the dailies and television.

-lack extensive libraries and big budgets.
+- Weekly and community newspapers have small, generally non-specialized staff and lack extensive libraries and big budgets.
 Plan your pitch with those characteristics in mind.

 - It helps to supply photos or art.